dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 Click on the APIs menu item and then the **Create API** button.
 You will need to give your API a name and an identifier.
 The name can be anything you choose, so make it as descriptive as you want.

-The identifier will be used to identify your API, this field cannot be changed once set.
+The identifier will be used to identify your API, and this field cannot be changed once set.
 For our example, I'll name the API, **Slang API**, and for the identifier, I'll set it as **https://slangsapi.com**.
 We'll leave the signing algorithm as **RS256** and click on the **Create API** button.

 ![New API to be created](https://cdn.auth0.com/blog/meteor/creatingslangapi.png) _Create a New API_